Fresh Tomato Sauce ♥

 4 large fresh garlic cloves, sliced thin

-2 pounds fresh tomatoes, blanched and seeded first if desired, otherwise chopped in bite-size pieces
+2 pounds very ripe fresh tomatoes, blanched and seeded first if desired, otherwise chopped in bite-size pieces

-8 - 10 fresh basil leaves, wash, cut in slices (plus more for garnish if you like)
+8 - 10 fresh basil leaves, washed, cut in slices

 Salt & pepper to taste

-1/4 cup cream (reduced from Phyllis' 1 cup, I just didn't think it needed very much)
+1/4 cup cream (Phyllis uses a whole cup, I don't think it needs so much)

-For garnish, freshly grated Parmesan (if you like but to my taste, 'just tomato' is perfect)
+For garnish, freshly grated Parmesan, optional (to my taste, "just tomato" is perfect)

 Serve over pasta or fish.
 If desired, top with Parmesan and additional fresh basil.